atomic-penguin/chef-fundamentals/slides/introduction/01_slide.md

 * Resources are written in Chef Recipes, a Ruby domain-specific language (DSL).
-* Recipe helpers such as *search* allow dynamic data usage.
+* Recipe helpers such as *Search* allow dynamic data usage.
-* Chef provides a library of *resource* primitives that can be used for other purposes.
+* Chef provides a library of *Resource* primitives that can be used for other purposes.

 .notes Each of these topics is discussed in greater detail.